 Here’s a great seasonal produce guide to help you determine which fruit to use.

 Tips for choosing a watermelon: Tap the watermelon and listen for a deep hollow sound.

 Tips for choosing a pineapple: Choose one that has healthy green leaves, a firm “shell” and is golden-yellow in color.
 You can also smell it to make sure it smells sweet.

 Cut the fruit into small pieces.
 It’s easier to serve, easier for people to eat, and it looks prettier in the bowl!

-Watermelon: This is a photo tutorial for how I cut my watermelon.
-I cut it in half, lengthwise and the cut those in half again so that I have 4 quarter “wedges”.
+Watermelon: I cut it in half, lengthwise and the cut those in half again so that I have 4 quarter “wedges”.
 Then I use my knife to slice it into pieces, and sweep the knife along the line of the rind at the bottom of each wedge.